 Altendorf: In this situation, you must make sure that employees sense the empathy at the heart of the company.
-You have to show them that you are interested in how they're doing and in what is happening to them; that you are not abandoning them to their problems.
-For me it was especially important to convey that we would have to overcome this crisis through solidarity, not selfishness.
-Everyone has to pitch in; together is the only way.

-"We experienced an incredible digitalization boost through Covid-19."
+You have to show them that you are interested in how "We experienced an incredible digitalization boost through Covid-19."

 Stefan Scheiber, CEO of the Bühler Group